Meteor-Community-Packages/meteor-schema-index/README.md

 All indexes are built in the background so indexing does *not* block other database queries.

+### Text index
+Note that `text` index work differently.
+There can be only one `text` index per MongoDB collection.
+When using `index: 'text'` you can optionally include the `indexWeight: num` option.
+Where `num` is an integer greater than zero.
+Defaults to 1.
+This is the relative weight compared to all the fields that have the `text` index.
+See the MongoDB [docs](http://docs.mongodb.org/manual/tutorial/control-results-of-text-search/).
+If any one of the fields has `sparse: true` then the index will have `sparse: true`.

 ## Contributing

 Anyone is welcome to contribute.
 Fork, make and test your changes (`meteor test-packages ./`), and then submit a pull request.